skillcodeone/autoExpandLvmPartition/README.md

 Automatically the script does:

 - Detects root Logical Volume name and Volume Group name
-- Create the relative partition with fdisk command on the corrent dev/sdX
+- Create the relative LVM partition with fdisk command on the corrent dev/sdX
 - Create phisical volume from dev/sdX
 - Expands Volume group and extend Logical Volume
 - Does xfs_growfs on root partition